Kadazan people: Etymology

-The origin of the "Kadazan" term came from the Tangaah word "kakadazan", which carries the meaning of "town" in the English language.
-Another theory is that the term was derived from the Malay word "kedaian" or "kedai", which translates as "shop".
-The Kadazans of Penampang and Papar were officially referred specifically by the tax collector of the Sultanate of Brunei as the "Orang Dusun" in Malay, a noun phrase which literally means "people of the orchard", owing to their agricultural occupations, similar to the Dusuns, although in reality, the Dusuns within the area were actually Kadazans.
+The Kadazan of Penampang and Papar were officially referred to by the tax collector of the Sultanate of Brunei as Orang Dusun, a common noun phrase which literally means "people of the orchard", owing to their agricultural occupations, similar to the Dusun, although in reality, the Orang Dusun within the area were actually Kadazan.

-Before the 1960s, the "Kadazans" were earlier grouped into part of the larger Dusunic groups in the North Borneo Census since the term "Dusun" was used by the British protectorate and colonial authorities to represent all the Dusunic-speaking tribes and sub-tribes.
-The present-day ethnic of Kadazans were originally the Tangaah or Tangara Dusuns who refused to be grouped into the larger Dusuns due to past issues throughout the British era.
-The Kadazans are also distinguished from the Dusuns, especially through their "v" and "z" dialect, whereas the Dusuns commonly use the "r", "w", and "y" dialect.
-In the 1991 Sabah Census, there were around 104,924 Kadazans and 216,910 Dusuns, with the ethnicities categorised separately before they were merged together in the 1980 Census.
+Before the 1960s, the Kadazan were earlier grouped together with other Dusunic tribes in the North Borneo Census as the term "Dusun" was used by the British protectorate and colonial authorities to represent all Dusunic-speaking tribes and sub-tribes in North Borneo.
+The present-day ethnic group of Kadazan was originally called Tangara or Tanga, who refused to be grouped into the larger Dusun grouping due to past issues throughout the British colonial rule.
+The Kadazan are further distinguished from the Dusun primarily through phonological differences in their respective dialects, particularly the use of the consonantal sounds /v/ and /z/ among the Kadazan, in contrast to the more common use of /r/, /w/, and /y/ sounds in Dusun dialects.
+In the 1991 Sabah Census, there were around 104,924 Kadazan and 216,910 Dusun, with the ethnicities categorised separately before they were merged years later.